Confidence Guarantee - Read more

 Some of the following things are very specific to Costa Rica – others could just as well apply here at home.

-2. Fewer road signs are used in Costa Rica than we are used to.
-There are more signs in the cities than in the rural areas, where they are often non-existent.
-That is why it’s a good idea to use GPS or the WAZE app.
-All signs are in Spanish, but they look like or resemble the signs we’re familiar with.
+2) There are fewer road signs in Costa Rica than we’re used to.
+You’ll find more signs in the cities than in the countryside, where they can be few and far between.
+That’s why it’s a good idea to use navigation apps like Google Maps or WAZE.
+All the signs are in Spanish, but they usually look similar to the ones we’re familiar with.

 Be aware of signs that say “reductor”.
 It’s important to slow down here.
 The signs are typically found close to schools and when you drive in and out of a town or city.
 The speed bumps are not always that visible, but believe us, they can be felt in the car if you don’t slow down!